USA Customs Clearance Logo White

 CITES

-The CITES acronym stands for The Convention on International Trade in Endangered Species of wild fauna and flora.
-It is an international agreement between governments to protect plants and animals.
-The goal of CITES is to ensure that the trade of plants and animals does not threaten their survival.
+CITES stands for The Convention on International Trade in Endangered Species of wild fauna and flora.
+It is an international agreement between governments to protect plants and animals whose ongoing survival is threatened.
+The convention’s goal is to ensure that the trade of plants and animals does not threaten their survival.

-CITES is broken down into three appendices.
+CITES organizes endangered species into three appendices.
 Each appendix is outlined as follows:

-• CITES Appendix I: This section covers wild species threatened with extinction
+• CITES Appendix I: Species threatened with extinction

-• CITES Appendix II: This section covers wild species deemed at risk of extinction
+• CITES Appendix II: Species deemed at risk of extinction

-• CITES Appendix III: This section covers wild species, not at risk or endangered
+• CITES Appendix III: Not at risk or endangered globally, but only in certain regions

 APHIS

-APHIS stands for the Animal and Plant Health Inspection Service.
-APHIS is part of the U.S. Department of Agriculture (USDA).
-They are the lead agency in collaboration with other agencies to protect the welfare of agriculture from pests and diseases.
+The Animal and Plant Health Inspection Service (APHIS) is part of the U.S. Department of Agriculture (USDA).
+They’re charged with protecting ecosystems in the USA from biological threats.

 • The protection from non-native plants and diseases